 The lack of “big bang reforms” in the new government's first budget is common market talk, but numerous investors believe the plan will boost growth.

 More Asian-Americans Likely to Become Advisors

-Asians are working in a diverse array of professions, and the challenges and benefits of providing financial advice will lead to more becoming advisors, says planner George Dang.
+The challenges and benefits of providing financial advice will lead to more Asians becoming advisors, says planner George Dang.

 Cigars, Etc.: Cuban Development on Cuban Terms

 Although it is going to take some more time before the U.S. trade and investment embargo is fully lifted, Cuba presents an incredible investment opportunity.

 How to Protect Clients’ Retirement From Recency Bias